What is Periodontal Disease?

 - There are four stages of periodontal disease, with stage one being the most minimal and progressing through to stage four.

-- Stage one is the only stage that is considered reversible, through the use of professional and home dental healthcare.
+- Stage one is the only stage that is considered reversible, through the use of professional dental health care and home care, like tooth brushing.

 - Additional factors such as misaligned teeth, other diseases that affect your cat’s whole body, and genetics may also contribute to disease.